briandrum/codes.forchagrin.com/_chapters/chapter-136-board-of-zoning-appeals.md

 title: "Chapter 136: Board of Zoning Appeals"
 ---

-Editor’s note: The Board of Zoning Appeals was established by Ordinance 1979-1172.
+Editor's note: The Board of Zoning Appeals was established by Ordinance 1979-1172.

 * [136.01   Establishment; members](#13601-establishment-members)